raspberrypilearning/scam-site/en/step_5.md

     </li>
 </ul>
 ```

-Now refresh the page and check that your links work properly.
-If they don't, check that the files exist, and that you have spelt their names correctly.
+--- save ---

+**Test:** view `template.html` to see the list.

 --- /task ---

-### Style your menu

-Now you have a working list of links and, thanks to some code in `company_style.css` that will be covered in a later project, they're going across rather than down the page.
+Thanks to some code in `company_style.css`, the links are going across, rather than down, the page.

 [[Image of same]]

-But they still look like hyperlinks in text, not the shiny menu the company wants on their website.
-So it's time for some more CSS!
+The links still have the same style as they would in a paragraph of text.
+Use a little CSS to make them look different.

 --- task ---

-In `style.css` create a `menu` class and use it to set a nice background colour and turn off the bullet points on the list.
+In `style.css` create a `menu` class and use it to set a background colour and turn off the bullet points on the list.

 ```css
 .menu{